DevExpress/testcafe/CONTRIBUTING.md

 6. Write code and commit your changes to the branch.

-    You can build TestCafe and launch it without running tests:
+    You can build TestCafe and launch it manually:

     ```sh
     gulp build